Update on Deck Stain for 2019

 Deck stains are used to protect and preserve your exterior wood.
 They offer UV protection, water repellency, mold and mildew resistance, etc. Deck coatings come in many different types of opacity and bases.
 Many deck stain brands can be restricted in certain states, cities, and counties based on their VOC laws.

 Deck staining can be a “chore” for residential homeowners and unfortunately walking into your local store may produce some of the worst options available.
 Not all deck stains are created equal and there is not a perfect stain type or brand that will outperform all the others.

 Water-Based Deck Stains

-Water based deck stain have come on rapidly in the last 4 years.
-The main reason for the vast amount of water based stains on the market today is related to changes in VOC laws across the country.
+Water based deck stains have come on rapidly in the last 4 years.
+The main reason for the vast amount of water-based stains on the market today is related to changes in VOC laws across the country.
 Many states have adopted or soon will adopt lower VOC (Volatile Organic Compounds) regulations.
-This has prompted stain manufacturers to increase production of water soluble decking stains.
+This has prompted stain manufacturers to increase production of water-soluble decking stains.
 In our opinion, water-based deck stains are “thin” paints with varying amount of acrylic and pigment.

 Pros: Water cleanup, less chance of mold or mildew growth.
 Environmentally friendly.

-Cons: Do not penetrate like an oil-base can.
+Cons: Do not penetrate as an oil-base can.
 Slightly harder to apply as they dry quicker.
-Can be prone to peeling and wearing. *Defy Stains are the only exception that we have tested.
-They penetrate the best of all water based stains, nearly as well as an oil.
+Can be prone to peeling and wearing. *Restore-A-Deck Wood Stains and Defy Wood Stains are the only exceptions that we have tested.
+They penetrate the best of all water-based stains, nearly as well as an oil.

 Oil-based Deck Stains